-It’s highly recommended to avoid visiting the Sistine Chapel on the fourth Sunday of each month since that is the free day to visit the museums.
+- It’s highly recommended to avoid visiting the Sistine Chapel on the fourth Sunday of each month since that is the free day to visit the museums.
 It makes for an overly crowded experience that won’t leave the best impression.
-It’s also best to avoid coming on Holy Week and weekends during June and July.
+It’s also best to avoid coming on Holy Week (the week leading up to Easter) and weekends during June and July.

-The Sistine Chapel is located towards the end of the Vatican Museums, so it’s not possible to see it first when you enter the Vatican.
-Technically, there are 9 miles of museums, but you won’t have to wander through it all to get there!
+- The Sistine Chapel is located towards the end of the Vatican Museums, so it’s not possible to see it first when you enter the Vatican.
+Technically, there are nine miles of museums, but you won’t have to wander through it all to get there!

 How Much Time to Budget

-Long answer: a couple of hours since you’ll start your journey at the Vatican Museums and explore several rooms before reaching the chapel.
+Short answer: 20+ minutes in the Sistine Chapel.
+However, you’ll need a couple of hours since you’ll start your journey at the Vatican Museums and explore several rooms before reaching the chapel.

 The Sistine Chapel is a place you don’t necessarily want to rush.
 Once you enter this sacred space, it’s worth spending at least 20 minutes or more just taking in each detail in the frescoes that completely surround you.
 The images of the apostles on the walls are so well done that you might even think they are actually standing within an alcove of columns!